RaghavSrivastava25/RaghavSrivastava25/README.md

 - 🔭 I’m currently working on https://github.com/RaghavSrivastava25/Zerodha-WS-to-SQLite-DB

-- 🌱 I’m currently learning abt Algorithmic Trading, Fintech solutions, NLP.
+- 🌱 I’m currently learning abt Algorithmic Trading, Fintech solutions.

 - 👯 I’m looking to collaborate on solutions with the potential to create impact.